skyfielders/python-skyfield/skyfield/documentation/coordinates.rst

 the angle at which a target stands above the horizon.
-Obviously both words are ambiguous, since “elevation” can also mean a site’s vertical distance above sea level, and since “altitude” can also mean an airplane’s height above either sea level or the ground.
+Obviously both words are ambiguous, since “elevation” can also mean a site’s vertical distance above sea level, and “altitude” can mean an airplane’s height above either sea level or the ground.

 Hour Angle and Declination